daywalker90/consolidator/README.md

 # Command documentation

+:warning: All feerates used in this plugin are *perkb* aka (sat/vbyte)*1000

 * ``consolidate`` *feerate* [*min_utxos*]

-Consolidate UTXO's NOW with the given *feerate*.
+Consolidate UTXO's NOW with the given *feerate* (in perkb).
 Optionally specify the minimum amount of UTXO's to consolidate with *min_utxos* (Default: 10)
 * ``consolidate-below`` *feerate* [*min_utxos*]

-Spawn a background task to check if CLN's *opening* feerate dropped below the given *feerate* and execute a consolidation once with CLN's *opening* feerate.
+Spawn a background task to check if CLN's *opening* feerate dropped below the given *feerate* (in perkb) and execute a consolidation once with CLN's *opening* feerate.
 Optionally specify the minimum amount of UTXO's to consolidate with *min_utxos* (Default: 10).
 Feerate is checked every ``consolidator-interval`` seconds (Defaults to 3600, aka 1 hour)
 * ``consolidate-cancel``

 Cancel the running background task started by ``consolidate-below``